immanuelfodor/shaarli-custom-css/README.md

 - :warning: There is no validation on the CSS file contents upon saving and loading!
 Your only "protection" against a self-[XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attack is the `rel="stylesheet"` attribute on the link.
 It should be enough but please consider your attack vector.

 ## Recommendations

+Put this plugin to the bottom of the enabled plugins list either in the config JSON file or via the administration UI.
+This lets you redefine other plugins CSS rules as well.

 An example CSS you can try out for starting customizations over the default theme: `.linklist-item, .linklist-item-title, .linklist-item-infos, .page-form, .page-form .window-title, .linksperpage a, .linklist-filters .filter-off, .linksperpage input[type="text"], .searchform-block input[type="text"] { background: #fff }  .linklist-item-infos-url { display: none } .linklist-item-infos-dateblock { width: 100% } .linklist-item-title h2 { line-height: 1em; padding: 0.3em 10px 0.3em } .linklist-item-infos .label-tag { background: #f4f4f4; } .label-tag a { color: #595959 } .linklist-item-infos .linklist-item-tags { font-size: .8em; padding: 0.2em 0 0.7em; }`